pantheon-systems/documentation/source/content/terminus/09-configuration.md

 ## Available Configurations

 Any command variable normally passed in the form of `--option=VALUE` is configurable.
-Values stored will be available regardless of which alias you use to run the command.
+Stored values are available regardless of which alias you use to run the command.
 Default values stored this way are overridden by those supplied on the command line.

-You can see all the available options for a given command (e.g., available `--fields` or `--format` options) by running it with the `--help` option in your terminal:
+Run the `--help` option in your terminal for a list of available options for a given command (e.g., available `--fields` or `--format` options):

 ![Terminus Help Command Example](../../images/terminus-help-example.png)